 This mile-long beach is located below the rugged cliffs on the Presidio’s western shoreline and provides spellbinding views of both the Golden Gate Bridge and Marin Headlands.
 Something that makes this site unique is the gray-green mineral serpentine that protrudes from the cliffs that line the beach, creating photos that have the pop of red from the bridge and a subtle green from the cliffs.

-Submerge yourself in the glory of the redwoods by saying yes to an engagement photo shoot in the Oakland Redwoods.
+Submerge yourself in the glory of the redwoods by saying yes to an engagement photo shoot in Oakland’s Redwood Regional Park.
 After you snap plenty of photos in the redwoods, wander through the evergreens, chaparral, and grasslands this hidden forest contains.
 “As much as I love Muir Woods, it’s just WAY too crowded,” says Rebecca Skidgel.
-“The Oakland Redwoods is the perfect spot if you want to shoot in the redwoods – there’s less people, it’s more intimate, and there’s a lot more freedom to roam around and get lots of fun photos.”
+“The Oakland Redwood [Regional Park] is the perfect spot if you want to shoot in the redwoods – there’s less people, it’s more intimate, and there’s a lot more freedom to roam around and get lots of fun photos.”

 This stately museum includes a vast courtyard made of white marble, which provides a clean backdrop for photos.
 It’s especially stunning if you and your fiancé are sporting colorful outfits that stand out against the white backdrop.
 This location is made even more appealing by the numerous marble columns that make you feel as though you’ve stumbled into ancient Greece.
 This is a setting that’s sure to lead to spectacular engagement photos.

-This remarkable area features rocky headlands, seemingly endless beaches, open grasslands, brushy hillsides, and forested ridges, all teeming with over 1500 species of plants and animals.
+This remarkable area features rocky headlands, seemingly endless beaches, open grasslands, brushy hillsides, and forested ridges, all teeming with more than 1,500 species of plants and animals.
 “This is the ultimate for adventurers — an entire coastline of wonder!“ says Teri Bocko of Teri B Photography.
 “Some of my favorite spots are the Inverness Shipwreck, the famous tree tunnel and the cliff views up at the lighthouse.
 Make sure you have a full tank of gas and snacks as the area is quite remote.
 It’s one of the best spots the entire California coast has to offer.”

 This 3,137-acre preserve is a bucolic setting that comes alive with windflowers in the spring.
 In the summer, the hills seem to be coated in gold at sunset.
 Fall and winter often provide crisp, clear skies that reveal impressive views of San Francisco Bay and the Santa Cruz Mountains.
 One of the most acclaimed spots for photos is Borel Hill, which is the highest named point in San Mateo County, and provides a 360-degree view.

-In 2001 Crissy Field was transformed from a former military airfield into a national park site that includes a hard-packed promenade with views of the Bay and Golden Gate Bridge, and a trail that runs between Marina Green and Fort Point.
+In 2001, Crissy Field was transformed from a former military airfield into a national park site that includes a hard-packed promenade with views of the Bay Bridge, Golden Gate Bridge, and a trail that runs between Marina Green and Fort Point.
 This area also features beaches and tidal marsh overlooks that are ideal options for engagement photos.